ahoymarcus/nextjs-myjs-tech-blog/articles/web-servers-overview-2022-03-20.md

 Virtual Hosts, for example, allows the web server to host multiple web sites on the same server, so there is no need to work with many separeted machines for the single purpose of hosting web sites.

-They are of two types:
+They are of two types of virtual hosts:

 1. **Name-based Virtual host**: it allows to host multiple virtual sites on a single IP address.
 2. **Address-based or IP based Virtual host**: for this type here there is the need of more than one IP address configured on the server.